farm-fe/farm/README.md

 pnpm create farm@latest
 ```

+Visit [Farm Documentation](https://farmfe.org) to learn more about Farm.

 ## Benchmark

 Farm is much faster than similar tool， **20x** faster than webpack and **10x** faster than Vite in the benchmark: